SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 With the metrics endpoint of the broker deployment enabled and up, it is matter of configuring Prometheus to add this endpoint to its list of scraped targets.
 The way to configure Prometheus is highly dependent on how it has been deployed including whether it is inside or outside the Kubernetes cluster.

-For reference, this guide will show how to setup a Prometheus deployment, created and managed by the Prometheus Operator.
+For reference, this guide shows how to set up a Prometheus deployment, created and managed by the Prometheus Operator.
 Consult your documentation and adjust the procedure if your Prometheus environment differs.

 #### Reference Prometheus Stack Deployment

 This section describes the setup of a reference Prometheus stack that includes Prometheus and Grafana (and also other Prometheus components not used here).
-We will use the [kube-prometheus project](https://github.com/prometheus-operator/kube-prometheus) which not only includes the Prometheus Operator but also Grafana.
-There are some adjustments/workarounds needed as described next.
+We use the [kube-prometheus project](https://github.com/prometheus-operator/kube-prometheus) which not only includes the Prometheus Operator, but also Grafana.
+There are some adjustments/workarounds needed as described below.

 Steps:
 1. Git clone the `kube-prometheus` project.
-These steps were tested with the tagged version, later versions may well work too.
+These steps were tested with the tagged version, later versions might well work too.
 ```
 git clone https://github.com/prometheus-operator/kube-prometheus.git --tag v0.12.0
 ```
 2. Follow `kube-prometheus` Quickstart steps: https://github.com/prometheus-operator/kube-prometheus#quickstart .
-This will deploy the required operators and create a Prometheus stack in the `monitoring` namespace.
+These steps deploy the required operators and create a Prometheus stack in the `monitoring` namespace.
 3. Patch the `prometheus-k8s` ClusterRole to enable access to the event broker metrics service.
 Run `kubectl edit ClusterRole prometheus-k8s` and append following to the `rules` section, then save:
 ```
 - apiGroups: